Timmeahj/css-animations-challenge/Exercise-CSS-animations.md

 ### Nice-to-have features

-- A loading bar pops up every time I change a page
+- A loading bar pops up every time the user changes a page
-- A description that appears when I hover over an image
+- A description that appears when the user hovers over an image

 ## Deliverables
 1. Publish your source code on the GitHub repository.